Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

 ## ℹ Do you need to move arrange() later in the pipeline or use window_order() instead?
 ```

-If you’re familiar with SQL, this probably isn’t exactly what you’d write by hand, but it does the job.
-You can learn more about the SQL translation in vignette("translation-verb") and vignette("translation-function").
+If you're familiar with SQL, this probably isn't exactly the query you'd write but it is a very close approximate.
+You can learn more about the SQL translation in vignette("translation-verb") and vignette("translation-function") from the *dbplyr* package.

-Typically, you’ll iterate a few times before you figure out what data you need from the database.
-Once you’ve figured it out, use collect() to pull all the data down into a local tibble:

-collect() requires that database does some work, so it may take a long time to complete.
-Otherwise, dplyr tries to prevent you from accidentally performing expensive query operations:
+Typically, you'll iterate a few times before you figure out what data you need from the database.
+Once you've figured it out, use collect() to pull all the data down into a local tibble.
+The collect() function requires that database does some work, so it may take a long time to complete.
+Otherwise, dplyr tries to prevent you from accidentally performing expensive query operations.

 ```r